 UPDATE: SIGMUND SOBOLEWSKI DIED IN BAYAMO, CUBA ON 7 AUGUST 2017. He was 94. Details at the end of this post.

-I bent down and examined the cutlery; some pieces had fused together from the heat.Imagine being Jewish and living in a village in Hungary in 1944: An officer with the occupying German army knocks on your door with news you’re being “relocated.”
+I bent down and examined the cutlery; some pieces had fused together from the heat.Imagine being Jewish and living in a village in Hungary in 1944: An officer with the occupying German army knocks on your door with the shocking news you’re being “relocated.”
 You have anywhere from an hour to 90 minutes to pack a suitcase.
+You have no choice in the matter.
 You either pack your bags or get shot.
 Those are your choices.
 So you play the only card you really have: Grab your valuables and hope for the best.
-Some victims were told they were off to Ukraine to work in agriculture.
-That only made them even more suspicious as the Nazis were shipping children and people who were so old they could barely stand.
+Some victims were told they were off to Ukraine to “work on the farms.”
+That only made them more suspicious as the Nazis were shipping children and people who were so old they could barely stand.
 Something didn’t add up.

-THE UPRISING AT CREMATORIUM #4
+UPRISING AT CREMATORIUM #4

-We stopped at what remained of Gas Chamber and Crematorium #4 where on Saturday, 7 October, 1944, hundreds of Jewish prisoners from Hungary and Russia revolted, killing about a dozen SS guards and blowing up some key buildings.
+We stopped at what remained of Gas Chamber and Crematorium #4 where on Saturday, 7 October 1944, hundreds of Jewish prisoners from Hungary and Russia revolted, killing about a dozen SS guards and blowing up some key buildings.
 The prisoners were part of the so-called Sonderkommando [special command units] whose job it was to remove corpses, burn them and get rid of the ashes.

 Also destroyed in the fires at the end of the war were 20-kilogram bales of human hair destined for two carpet factories and a clothing company in Germany.
 It’s reported that when Russian troops liberated Auschwitz, they discovered 7 tons of human hair.

 The destruction of Gas Chamber and Crematorium #4 slowed down the killing machine, but the uprising — the only one at Auschwitz — came at a heavy price.
 Prisoners who had taken part were executed.
-They took a single bullet in the back of the neck as they stood near a tree at the end of a clearing.
+They each took a single bullet in the back of the neck as they stood near a tree at the end of a clearing.

 The tree still stands.
 Sigmund recalled that fall day in 1944 when he pulled up as a member of the fire brigade and began dragging hoses to put out the flames.
-He occasionally turned to his right, stealing glances as SS officers ordered the prisoners to strip naked and stack their clothes on the grass.
+He occasionally turned to his right, stealing glances, as SS officers ordered the prisoners to strip naked and stack their clothes on the ground.
 Of that day, Sigmund recalls, “We couldn’t stare for fear the officers would accuse us of being sympathetic.”

 One of the SS killers is identified in this audio clip with Sigmund [recorded by phone on 10 October 2012].
 The clip runs about six and a half minutes.